Mininet-Optical/mininet-optical/docs/source/api-overview.md

 	# Packet network elements
 	h1, h2 = self.addHost('h1'), self.addHost('h2')

 Thereafter, we need to build the optical elements.
-The terminals (t1 and t2) form the interface between the Ethernet hosts (h1 and h2) and the Optical network.
+The terminals (`t1` and `t2`) provide the interface between the Ethernet hosts (`h1` and `h2`) and the optical network.
 Further, we need optical transceivers placed in the terminals for transmitting and receiving the optical signals.
-Therefore, first we define the transceivers as "params" and then we place the transceivers in the terminals.
+Therefore, first we define the transceivers as `params` and then we place the transceivers in the terminals.

 	# Optical network elements